Boko Haram insurgency: 2021

 February saw increased action with government forces.
 On 5 February, it was reported that Nigerian troops backed by jets overran several camps of Boko Haram in the Timbuktu triangle, including the Dole camp.
-They also liberated Talala, which was seized in 2013 by militants and became their second largest camp, right behind the Lake Chad region.
+They also liberated Talala, which was seized in 2013 by militants and became their second largest camp.
 Besides Talala they also liberated Buk, Gorgi and overran camps in Kidari, Argude, Takwala, Chowalta and Galdekore.
-Two high-profile ISWAP commanders, Modu Sulum and Ameer Modu Borzogo, fled along with some fighters during intense fighting but several other commanders and fighters have been killed and many abducted hostages were rescued.
+Two high-profile ISWAP commanders, Modu Sulum and Ameer Modu Borzogo, fled along with some fighters during intense fighting, but several other commanders and fighters were killed, and many hostages were rescued.

 On 5 February, ISWAP operatives ambushed Nigerian soldiers in the Goniri region, near the Niger-Nigeria border.
 The two sides exchanged fire.
 Six soldiers were killed and a few others were wounded.
 The other soldiers fled.
 ISIS operatives seized vehicles, weapons and ammunition.
-On 7 February, 'bandits' raided two villages in northwest Nigeria's Kaduna State, leading to the deaths of 19 people, according to the Nigerian government.
+On 7 February, bandits raided two villages in northwest Kaduna State, leading to the deaths of 19 people.
 On 8 February, ISWAP operatives attacked a Nigerian Army checkpoint in Monguno, about 70 km from the Nigeria-Chad-Cameroon tri-border area.
 There was an exchange of fire.
-Three soldiers were killed and several others were wounded.
-ISIS operatives seized vehicles, weapons and ammunition.
+Three soldiers were killed, and several others were wounded.
+ISWAP operatives seized vehicles, weapons and ammunition.

 On 9 February, a group of Nigerian soldiers was attacked between Jakana and Mainok, about 30 km west of Maiduguri.
 There was an exchange of fire.
 Seven soldiers were killed.
 In addition, two Nigerian Army vehicles were destroyed.
-ISIS operatives seized weapons left at the site.
-On February 9, a Nigerian Army checkpoint was attacked in Geidam, Yobe, about 30 km from the Nigeria-Niger border.
+ISWAP operatives seized weapons left at the site.
+On February 9, a Nigerian Army checkpoint was attacked in Geidam.
 The sides exchanged fire.
 Four soldiers were killed, three were taken prisoner and the rest fled.
-ISIS operatives seized weapons left at the site and set fire to a Nigerian army vehicle.
+ISWAP operatives seized weapons left at the site and set fire to a Nigerian army vehicle.
 On 11 February, Nigerian soldiers were ambushed in the suburbs of Monguno.
 An IED was activated against the soldiers, followed by an exchange of fire.
 Three soldiers were killed and several others were wounded.
 The rest fled.
 ISWAP operatives seized an ATV and weapons.

-On 12 February, a force of a militia supporting the Nigerian Army was attacked in the village of Gur, about 150 km south of Maiduguri in northeastern Nigeria.
+On 12 February, a force of a militia supporting the Nigerian Army was attacked in the village of Gur, about 150 km south of Maiduguri.
 There was an exchange of fire.
 Four militia fighters were killed.
 The ISWAP operatives set fire to four vehicles and houses belonging to the fighters.
-On 15 February, a Nigerian Army compound was attacked in Marte, Borno, about 40 km east of the Nigeria-Cameroon border, in northeastern Nigeria.
+On 15 February, a Nigerian Army compound was attacked in Marte, Borno, about 40 km east of the Nigeria-Cameroon border.
 Ten soldiers were killed in the exchange of fire and several others were wounded.
 The other soldiers fled.
 ISIS operatives set fire to the compound, two tanks and a Nigerian army vehicle.
 They also seized three vehicles, weapons and ammunition.